Investing in Seaweed farming.

 Ulva is used in:

-• 💊 Pharmaceutical and medicinal extracts (including polysaccharides with anti-cancer properties)
+• Pharmaceutical and medicinal extracts (including polysaccharides with anti-cancer properties and alternatives to man-made antibiotics)

-• 🌍 Rare earth element (REE) capture from ocean water
+• Critical minerals or Rare earth elements (REE) captured from ocean water

 With demand for Ulva expected to surge in the coming years, now is the perfect time to get involved.